 - Handouts of the courses are obtainable too.

 - And the courses are entirely free to everyone!

-FamilySearch provide in my opinion quality courses.
-And the best thing about this resource is there is definitely something for everyone.
+FamilySearch provides in my opinion quality courses.
+And the best thing about this resource is there is something for everyone.

 3. UK National Archives Family History

 If you have British ancestry then the courses available at the UK National Archives will be invaluable to you.